-GCSE: English Experience with: KS1 / KS2 / KS3 / 11+ / Irish schooling system Languages: English Preferred student age group: Primary level About me: …
+**SSH** Lower Level: English GCSE: English Experience with: KS1 / KS2 / KS3 / 11+ / Irish schooling system Languages: English Preferred student age group: …

 Hi!
-My name is Samira and I am a current PhD student.
-At the moment I tutor Maths, I’m a big believer that tutoring can …
+My name is Samira.
+I can tutor: Maths GCSE.
+Maths Primary.
+Biology and Chemistry Primary.
+I’m a big believer that tutoring can really help …

 I am from Uruguay.
 I have been living in the past 7 years between France, Cambodia and most recently Indonesia.
 I love languages and enjoy …

 GCSE: Maths A-Levels: Economics, Accounting University Level: Accounting Exam Board: AQA, OCR, Edexcel Experience with: KS1 - KS4 and higher Experience with disability/ special needs: …

 I am currently an undergraduate studying mathematics at university.
 When lockdown started, I began supporting students online with GCSE math and found that I absolutely …

 KS1 English, Spanish and Italian.
 KS2 English, Spanish and Italian.
 KS3 English language, English literature, Spanish and Italian.
 KS4 English language, English literature, Spanish and …